TuxieNight/tuxienight.github.io/README.md

 https://pages.graphics.cs.wisc.edu/559-sp25-regular/
 https://pages.graphics.cs.wisc.edu/559-sp25-honors/

-The `for_students` sub-directory contains files for the students to read and modify.

-The `libs` sub-directory contains libraries used by the workbook.
-These have separate open source licenses provided in the directories.

 The workbook content was primarily developed by Prof. Michael Gleicher with assistance from the course staff, including Young Wu, over the years.